Mr-LMN/fitness-rpg/README.md

 4. Open the provided local address (usually `http://localhost:5173`) in your browser to play.

 To create a production build, run `npm run build` and serve the resulting `dist` directory with your preferred static server.

+## Accessibility

+The character creation screen includes an **Enhanced Reading Mode** toggle for users with dyslexia or vision impairments.
+When enabled, the interface uses a higher contrast background and larger fonts to improve readability.